Try Voice Dialogue (Python)

 main()

-Just like the previous test.py, let’s set this program as a submodule.
-Describe it in .mdf as follows (overwrite the previous test command).
+As with test.py, configure this program as a submodule.
+In the .mdf, write the following (overwrite the previous test command).

 Plugin_AnyScript_Command=python -u sample-dialog.py

-After setting, start MMDAgent-EX and try saying “Hello”.
+After configuring, start MMDAgent-EX and try saying “Hello”.

 ./Release/MMDAgent-EX.exe ./example/main.mdf